 Metal roofing materials are typically made of steel, aluminum, copper, or zinc alloys, which offer exceptional durability, corrosion resistance, and strength.
-Additionally, metal roofing comes in a range of styles and colors, making it a versatile option that can complement any architectural design.
+Additionally, metal panels come in a range of styles and colors, making it a versatile option that can complement any architectural design.

 At Thunder Bay Roofing, our Edgewater roofing specialists offer a range of metal roofing types.
 Some of the most common metal roofs include the following:

-- Standing Seam Metal Roofing: This roofing system features raised seams that interlock to form a weather-tight seal.
+- Standing Seam Metal Roofing: Standing seam metal roofs feature raised seams that interlock to form a weather-tight seal.
 Standing seam metal roofing is incredibly durable and energy-efficient.